 Logie House originates from the seventeenth century since when it has evolved and grown.
 Similarly the garden has changed over the centuries.
 In the early twentieth century there was a formal flower garden with a small private golf course on the big lawn and on the slopes down towards the river.
-The large area of vegetables and annuals was replaced in the 1990s by less formal trees and shrubs.
-In 2009 the burn was opened and the woodland planting was extended into a larger area allowing for the introduction of many interesting and unusual plants.
+Until 1991 the traditional walled garden had a large area for vegetable growing, many formal clipped hedges of yew and box, small lawns, large herbaceous borders and annual planting.
+Most of what you see now has been planted since then when the decision was made to grow more shrubs, trees and perennials with year-round interest.
+Local designer and plantsman, Gavin Dallmeyer, led this first phase and was also very instrumental in Phase 2 which started in 2010 when the decision was made to make the garden more of a woodland garden.
+The burn was opened up and the woodland planting was extended into a larger area allowing for the introduction of many interesting and unusual plants into different ares to suit their preferences.
+Ewen Manson built the drystane walls and bridges, and Ronald Grant of Gervally moved tons of earth and stone: starting with his huge machinery and ending up with a small rake for precision.

-Every year new plants are sourced and trialled in the garden.
+Every year new plants are sourced and trialed in the garden.
 If and when they prove their worth many of them are then propagated for sale in the Farm & Garden Shop

 I do hope you will enjoy exploring the garden and find plenty to see throughout the year - Panny Laing